How to install Prestashop 1.7 on localhost, hosting, server

 It's a quick check of all the server parameters.
-If it has proceeded, that means, the system is ready to install Prestashop 1.7.
+If it has proceeded, that means, all system requirements are met for your store installation and the installation assistant will start to install Prestashop 1.7.

 Where you can start customizing your shop: give it a name, indicate its main activity and personal information of the owner.

 Do you remember Step II?
-Fill in all the fields with the database connection information:
+Fill in all the fields with the database connection details:

 - Database server address